mikeoverbay/TankExporter/README.md

 ## Version 62:
 After trying a few things to hide the tracks, I think I finally have the solution.
 In sniper mode, the tracks would show up again even with the ANM map cleared out.
 Now....
 If you check the Hide Tracks box, Tank Exporter will replaced the primitive(s) for the 'REAL' track segments with a primitive that has only 8 vertices and all the data for each is zeroed out.
 Like wise, the rubber band phony tracks vertices are zerored out as well.
-The normal maps ANM is over written with a blank DDS and the visual is edited to make sure alpha is enables and the references is at least set to 64.
+The normal maps ANM is over written with a blank DDS and the visual is edited to make sure alpha is enabled and the references is at least set to 64.
 I tested this and I see no artifacts showing up anywhere.

 I added code to automatically copy the visual and prmitives files from LOD0 to the other LOD1 to LOD4.
 You don't have to extract to 1 to 4 as the new check box on the Primitive Writer window will create the folders if they do not exist.